 *Advanced legal writing offerings include Professional Communications, IP Licensing and Drafting, and Appellate Drafting.

-The most flexible option, the online LL.M. program of study allows legal professionals to take evening courses entirely online.
+The online LL.M. program of study is available for the IP, Cybersecurity, and Technology Law focus.
+This course of study allows legal professionals to take evening courses entirely online.
 The ability to hone vital legal skills from any location with internet access permits professional students to attend classes after business hours without spending time and resources commuting to and from campus.

 Hybrid or On Campus LL.M.